afrith/blog/about.md

 permalink: /about/
 ---

 I'm a 30-something gay Capetonian guy.
 I'm a software developer by profession, with a particular interest in geographical data and mapping.
-I currently work as the Campaign Technology Specialist for the [Democratic Alliance](http://www.da.org.za/).
+I currently work as the Software Architect for the [Democratic Alliance](http://www.da.org.za/).
 This is my blog where I write (occasionally) about things that take my interest.
 Often those involve Linux and/or open-source software and/or stuff related to GIS and geographical data.

 ![Picture of me](/images/selfie.jpeg)

 ### Contact me

-My Facebook profile is [AdrianFrith](https://www.facebook.com/AdrianFrith), my Twitter account is [@adrianfrith](https://twitter.com/adrianfrith), and my email address is [adrian@adrianfrith.com](mailto:adrian@adrianfrith.com).
+Email me at [adrian@adrianfrith.com](mailto:adrian@adrianfrith.com) or use any of the social media links in the footer below.
+My GitHub name is [afrith](https://github.com/afrith).